 At that point, I told my uncle that he could pare my fingernails with his knife.
 He completed the task quickly, smoothly, comfortably, and perfectly.
 I was amazed at how perfectly smooth my fingernails looked and what a nice “manicure” he had given me.
 My uncle’s knife was keenly sharp, and he was wonderfully skilled.
 I would never entrust myself to the skills of a stranger, but I realized that there’s no reason to fear when you are in the good hands of someone who loves you.

 If such is the trust we can have in an earthly father, how much more can we rely on our Heavenly Father?
 He would never slip and cut us; He is our Father.
 And, His finished work in our lives will be glorious.
 Today’s Scripture lesson (at the top) says that God is righteous in “ALL His ways” and gracious in “ALL his works.”
 He is too loving to ever be cruel, and too wise to ever make a mistake.
 In spite of our circumstances, we must always believe this—based on what He has told us in the Word and also from what we know in our hearts.

-When you think of your Heavenly Father, remember that St. John said “God is love.”
+Today is Valentine’s Day, the holiday when we remember love.
+It’s a fitting day to remember our Heavenly Father because St. John said that “God is love.”
 Dear mamas, start today to entrust your circumstances and the lives of your babies into the hands of the One who will never fail you; He is your Father.